rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 VLP has several limitations.
-Since the measure relies on the relative contact of each electrode, VLP can be influenced by factors other than laryngeal height, including tilt of the head and protrusion of the chin [@iwarsson2001].
-Despite these potential confounds, @laukkenan1999 found that VLP shows agreement with videofluorographic measures of larynx height.
+Since the measure relies on the relative contact of each electrode, VLP can be influenced by factors other than laryngeal height, including tilt of the head and protrusion of the chin (Iwarsson 2001).
+Despite these potential confounds, Laukkanen et al. (1999) found that VLP shows agreement with videofluorographic measures of larynx height.

 A more practical issue involves recording the output of the vertical larynx positioning meter